1ykos/patchmap/README.md

 and deletions however.

 If you are interested using this container contact me and I will make it work for you, if it does not just work out of the box.
+No, just contact me regardless, I'm curious how it works for you!

 If you are interested in understanding the patchmap or want to implement it in your favourite programming language you should have a look at patchmap_v0.hpp.